Condusiv Technologies logo Think Faster with Condusiv Technologies

 Yes, RAID volumes suffer fragmentation much like a single physical disk does.
 The difference though, is that this fragmentation is splayed over several platters.
 That’s not to say that it fragments worse or slows performance even more but rather that each platter could contain multiple pieces of the same file rather than one consolidated piece of the file on each platter.
 Diskeeper can help with this and will treat the RAID volumes in much the same way it would a single physical disk, while also giving more precedence to the RAID Controller to still control things like striping.

-Yes, it certain can.
+Yes, it certainly can.
 As database files can become fragmented in the same fashion that all other files can become fragmented, the result can increase the I/O’s necessary to access these files.
 Compound that with the frequent use that databases go through and the problem can be very evident.
 Diskeeper works just fine with a variety of databases, small and large, ranging from SQL, Exchange, SMS, Sybase, Oracle, Informix, etc.

 Diskeeper is not however a solution for the “internal fragmentation” that a database may suffer.
 Such “internal fragmentation” may still require a reindex (found within the database management itself).

-It is possible to run Diskeeper on a Virtual Machine so long as it runs a Windows platform.
-Diskeeper can help to improve performance within the Virtual environment but we have a solution aside from Diskeeper, that is tailored to the needs of a Virtual Environment, called V-Locity.
+It is possible to run Diskeeper on a Virtual Machine so long as it runs on a Windows platform.
+Diskeeper can help improve performance within the Virtual environment but we have a solution aside from Diskeeper, that is tailored to the needs of a Virtual Environment, called V-Locity.
 V-Locity includes features and functions that help is to accommodate the Virtual Environment in the smoothest way possible.
 You may get more information at http://www.v-locity.com

 Download Issues / Questions